 - 3.4.1.
 The term "Administrative Hearing" means a meeting/hearing between a student and an Administrative Hearing Officer to hear a case regarding alleged violations of the College policies and/or regulations and to impose sanctions upon the student(s) found to have violated the Student Code of Conduct. - 3.4.2.
-The term "Administrative Hearing Officer" means a College official authorized on a case-by-case basis by the Associate Vice President for Student Affairs to hear cases regarding alleged violations of College policies and/or regulations and to impose sanctions upon any student(s) found to have violated the Student Code of Conduct. - 3.4.3.
+The term "Administrative Hearing Officer" means a College official authorized on a case-by-case basis by the Director of Community Standards to hear cases regarding alleged violations of College policies and/or regulations and to impose sanctions upon any student(s) found to have violated the Student Code of Conduct. - 3.4.3.
 The term "business day" means any day, Monday through Friday, during which the College is open for business. - 3.4.4.
 The term "College" means Springfield College. - 3.4.5.
 The term "College official" includes any person employed by the College, performing assigned administrative or professional responsibilities. - 3.4.6.
 The term "College premises" includes all land, buildings, facilities, virtual meeting spaces, and other property in the possession of or owned, used, or controlled by the College (including adjacent streets and sidewalks). - 3.4.7.
 The term "complainant" means any person who submits an allegation that a student violated the Student Code of Conduct.
 When a student believes that they have been a victim of another student's misconduct, the student who believes they have been a victim will have the same rights under this Student Code of Conduct as are provided to the complainant, even if another member of the College community submitted the charge itself. - 3.4.8.
 The term "guest" refers to any non-Springfield College person on campus. - 3.4.9.
 The term "visitor" refers to any Springfield College student present in a residential space not assigned to them. - 3.4.10.
 The term "member of the College community" includes any person who is a student, faculty member, College official, or any other person employed by the College.
 A person's status in a particular situation shall be determined by the Office of Human Resources and/or the Office of the Registrar.

 - 3.4.11.
 The term "organization" means any number of persons who have complied with the formal requirements of College recognition. - 3.4.12.
 The term "policy" means the written regulations of the College as found in, but not limited to, college policies, the Student Code of Conduct, Residence Life policies, the College website and computer use policy, and Graduate/Undergraduate Catalogs. - 3.4.13.
 The term "respondent" means any student who is responding to allegations of violation of College policy, the Student Code of Conduct and/or Housing and Residence Life policies. - 3.4.14.
-The term "student" includes all persons taking courses at the College, either full-time or part-time, pursuing undergraduate, graduate, or continuing/professional studies and while pursuing credit away from the campus (e.g., study abroad, internship), or during a leave of absence.
-Persons who withdraw after allegedly violating the Student Code of Conduct, who are not officially enrolled for a particular term but who have a continuing relationship with the College or who have been notified of their acceptance for admission are considered "students," as are persons who are living in College residence halls, although not enrolled in this institution.
-This includes any person admitted to the College who is on College premises or College-related premises for any purpose pertaining to the person's registration or enrollment.
-Students are held to these expectations from the time of admission through the awarding of a degree which includes before classes begin and during the periods of breaks and between semesters.
-This Student Code of Conduct does apply at all locations of the College.
+The term "student" includes all individuals enrolled in courses at the College, whether full-time or part-time, pursuing undergraduate or graduate degrees, certifications, matriculating or non-matriculating, in person at any campus location, or online, through the awarding of a degree.
+This definition will also apply to those who have deposited after admission to the College, are seeking credit(s) away from the campus (e.g., study abroad, internship), and to those during a leave of absence or suspension.
+It includes time before classes begin, during breaks, and between semesters.